 Multiple operating system environments are taking their place in organizations of all sizes at an unprecedented rate.
 According to Forrester1, globally one in five information workers use an Apple product for work and according to Gartner2, Mac OSX has increased market share by 150% in the last 5 years and is projected to continue to increase to 5.2% of all PC shipments by 2015.
 The reality that systems managers will be charged with effectively maintaining multiple OS environments—whether it be Windows, Mac or Linux*—is here today.

 The Dell KACE Family of Systems Management Appliances are designed to help save you time and save your company money by providing end-to-end, Windows, Mac, Linux and virtual machine systems management capabilities via comprehensive, easy-to-use and affordable appliances.
-Both KACE Appliances, the K1000 Management Appliance and the K2000 Deployment Appliance support plug and play deployment onto your LAN and are simple to upgrade and maintain.
+Both KACE Appliances, the K1000 Management Appliance and the K2000 Deployment Appliance are available as on premise physical or virtual appliances, or via a hosted, cloud-delivered virtual appliance, providing users with a variety of cost effective deployment options.
+The on premise appliances support plug and play deployment onto your LAN and are simple to upgrade and maintain.
 Virtually no upfront programming is required to enable the appliances.
-And KACE Appliances are available both as physical and virtual appliances, providing users with a variety of cost effective deployment options.

 The K2000 Deployment Appliance comes equipped to image Windows and Mac systems out of the box with a number of key benefits: